Probiotics are microorganisms that can improve a person's health.

 1) Treating diarrhea

 Certain strains of probiotics have demonstrated positive results in treating diarrhea and gastroenteritis.
-According to a report published in the Journal of Pediatric Gastroenterology and Nutrition, probiotics are effective at combating different forms of diarrhea.
+According to

 One study published in the Journal of Pediatrics concluded that Lactobacillus species are safe and effective for treating children with infectious diarrhea.